 MSA is a specialized program within Novato High School with student enrollment representing 35 percent of the overall Novato High School student body.
 MSA students attend all NHS regular academic classes and participate in sports, clubs and social events as desired.
 Limited MSA program areas, including visual arts and dance, are open to NHS student enrollment as an elective course.

 Based on 2018-19 MSA enrollment of 514 students.

 How was MSA Formed?

-MSA opened in 2003 with a Specialized Secondary Program Grant from the State of California, partially funding operations.
-The program was the brainchild of visionary music teacher Mark Peabody, who wanted to provide a rigorous arts education program for talented students looking for a supportive community to pursue their artistic dreams.
+MSA opened in 2003 with a Specialized Secondary Program Grant from the State of California, to fund operation of programs serving 100 students.
+Founded by visionary music teacher Mark Peabody, who wanted to provide a rigorous and supportive arts education program for talented students looking for a strong educational community in which to pursue their artistic dreams.

 How MSA Funding Works

 While very supportive of MSA programs, the Novato Unified School District is able to fund MSA faculty and facilities.
 The MSA Foundation (MSAF) was formed to fill the gap between NUSD funding and program needs—including professional guest teaching artists, computers, software, musical equipment and instruments, costumes and props and more.